LET THERE BE LIGHT

 The agony of veterans returning from World War II was not something that made for feature films.
 In fact, the first one that I can think of that touched on the post-war lives of WWII veterans was The Best Years of Our Lives.
 Even in that film, there was a layer of romanticism that made its still jarring images of disabled veterans palatable.

-Let There Be Light, the third in director John Huston's trilogy of documentaries made for the United States government (after Report From the Aleutians and The Battle of San Pietro) was suppressed for many decades due to its unflinching imagery of psychologically troubled veterans and their recovery.
-Let There Be Light still has a great impact in seeing how these men come into the hospital, extremely troubled, and after various treatments, are able to find a version of themselves that allows them a sense of normalcy as they reenter civilian life.
+Let There Be Light was the third in director John Huston's trilogy of documentaries made for the United States government after Report from the Aleutians and The Battle of San Pietro.
+The film was suppressed for many decades due to its unflinching imagery of psychologically troubled veterans and their recovery.
+Let There Be Light still has a great impact in seeing how these men go from extremely troubled in the hospital to a slow recovery.

 They are all soft-spoken, almost hushed in how they speak.
 They talk about the dreams they have, seeing others die, and one breaks down in tears, apologizing for it.
 They are all troubled men, frightened even, by their experiences in conflict, which life did not prepare them for.